 Following several years of employment at Balian’s Gift Shop, Midge discovered her passion for needlepoint.
 Beginning in 1971 and continuing for more than 30 years, she operated a needlepoint shop in her home, teaching classes and sharing her creative talents.

 Throughout her 97 years, Midge was loving, devoted, generous, cheerful, and had a marvelous sense of humor.
 She will be missed beyond measure.

 The Drummond family wishes to express thanks to the attentive staff of the Fourth Floor of The Commons at St Anthony.

 Family extends the deepest heartfelt gratitude to Team Midge: Chris Anne, Lisa, Donna C, Donna V, Cheryl, Helen, Brenda, and Mary who provided many years of friendship, companionship and advocacy.

 Calling hours for Midge will be held at Brew Funeral Home on Thursday October 24th from 4 to 7 pm.
 Her Memorial Service will be held at Westminster Church on Friday October 25th at 11 am.

 In lieu of flowers, please consider a donation to Midge’s beloved Westminster Presbyterian Church, 17 William St, Auburn NY 13021.

-To send flowers to Marjorie Hope Hunter Anderson Drummond's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Marjorie Hope Hunter Anderson Drummond, please visit our floral store.